BigNaz1/Forum/readme.md

 This comment handling system provides a robust way to manage and display comments on forum posts.
 It ensures that only authenticated users can add comments, maintains data integrity, and integrates seamlessly with the post and like systems of the forum.

-## Setup and Usage

-1. Ensure Go 1.23 is installed on your system.
-2. Clone the repository.
-3. Navigate to the project directory.
-4. Run the application:

-Or use the provided Dockerfile to build and run the application in a container.

-5. Access the forum through a web browser at `http://localhost:8080` (or the appropriate port).

 ## Docker Support

 Reboot Forums includes Docker support for easy deployment and consistent environments across different systems.